 Goal: For Students to incorporate into their projects when appropriate (see below OBJECTIVES)

-During the core sessions, you will hear from presenters about Cardiovascular Disease (CVD), Smoking Cessation (SC) and Oral Health (OH) as it relates to the community.
-Given the prevalence of CVD, SC, OH in the communities you are serving BTG focuses on prevention/health promotion, when appropriate.
-Using the mentors and resources provided consider how best to incorporate the below objectives into your work at the site.
-(ALSO SEE RESOURCES CVD/SC/OH)
+During the core sessions, you will hear from presenters about Cardiovascular Disease (CVD), Smoking Cessation (SC) and Tobacco Free Policy (TFP), and Oral Health Disease (OH) as it relates to the community.
+Given the prevalence of CVD, SC/TFP, OH in the communities you are serving BTG focuses on prevention/health promotion, when appropriate.
+Using the mentors and resources provided consider how best to incorporate the below objectives into your work at the site (ALSO SEE RESOURCES CVD, SC/TFP, OH).

-A group of the student coordinators will be tasked with coordinating an effort for BTG around CVD, SC, OH and you will be asked to share with them your CVD, SC, OH prevention/promotion work by July 19th.
+A group of the student coordinators will be tasked with coordinating an effort for BTG around CVD, SC/TFP, OH and you will be asked to share with them your CVD, SC/TFP, OH prevention/promotion work by July 17th.

 Speak to the Community Preceptor (CP) at the site about the BTG programmatic themes (CVD, OH & Smoking Cessation) and discuss what, if any, intervention would be appropriate.